 If there’s one thing I learned I while staying in a homeless shelter, it is thus: those people know how to survive.

 Most of our days were filled with boredom and waiting in lines.
-In Cleveland, much was made about a free meal to had at a local church.
-A older gentleman named Jamie would walk with me every Saturday morning to St. Malachi’s church, where we filled up donuts, grits, and eggs, as well as pancakes.
+In Cleveland, much was made about a free meal to have at a local church.
+An older gentleman named Jamie would walk with me every Saturday morning to St. Malachi’s church, where we filled up donuts, grits, and eggs, as well as pancakes.

 The food was abundant and I was never hungry.
 I ate so much that I was able to chop up my food stamp card.
 By the time I left Cleveland I had over 800 dollars stored on it.